-First Youth Mental Health First Aid Training in NJ Funded by AFSP
+First Youth Behavioral Health First Aid Training in NJ Funded by AFSP

 The objective of YMHFA is to educate, provide resources, and teach an action plan to assist anyone in the community who has connections with the child and adolescent population.
-Additionally, it instills confidence, not in only in mental health professionals, but also in parents, school personnel, community leaders, and peer mentors alike, to help assist a young person who may be developing a mental health problem or is experiencing a mental health crisis.
+Additionally, it instills confidence, not in only in Behavioral Health professionals, but also in parents, school personnel, community leaders, and peer mentors alike, to help assist a young person who may be developing a Behavioral Health problem or is experiencing a Behavioral Health crisis.

 One goal of the certification is to establish an understanding on how to link a youth to the necessary resources before a situation escalates into a crisis.
 Many times people want to help, but they do not know what to do.
 This program provides that insight, and has the potential to help save lives.